SalariesByCity

 What is the average Dental Hygienist salary in Minneapolis, MN?

-The median Dental Hygienist salary in Minneapolis, MN is $57,000 per year as of 2026 BLS OEWS data.
+The median Dental Hygienist salary in Minneapolis, MN is $57,000 per year, based on 2026 BLS OEWS-calibrated estimates.
 The 25th percentile is $43,890 and the 90th percentile is $91,200.

 Is Minneapolis, MN a good place to work as a Dental Hygienist?